 Tribal Peoples for Tomorrow’s World book

-"Tribal peoples for tomorrow’s world" is written by Survival International’s Director Stephen Corry and published by Freeman Press.
+"Tribal peoples for tomorrow’s world" is written by Survival International’s former director Stephen Corry and published by Freeman Press.
 This ground-breaking new book draws on Corry's unrivalled 40 years’ experience promoting tribal peoples’ right to self-determination.

 The treatment of indigenous and tribal peoples - the world's largest minority - is a major humanitarian issue.
 It shapes world history and raises profound questions about what it really means to be human.
 This book explains who these people are, how they live, why governments hate them, and why their disappearance is far from inevitable.